dgruber/qsub/examples/googlebatch/README.md

 Submit a Blast Biocontainer as DRMAA2 JSON file:

-Adapt the blat.json file to point to a Google Cloud bucket you own (gs://).
+Adapt the _blast.json_ file to point to a Google Cloud bucket you own (gs://).

     qsub -b googlebatch -j ./blast.json
     projects/<YOUR_GOOGLE_PROJECT_ID>/locations/us-central1/jobs/drmaa2-166957536-9685